ICE-5/moonranger-reqvis/README.md

 ## Guideline for maintaining the pipeline
 Since the script depends on structure of the requirement sheet (`.xlsx` file), there are certain rules to follow in order to maintain the pipeline.

 1. If a tab (or sheet) contains requirements, then it is associated with a subsystem.
 Each subsystem is identifiable via a three-letter key.
 Make sure to name the sheet with something that starts with this key (not case-sensitive).
 Below shows a hierarchy of currently identifiable keys to the script.
-For example, `Objective` is a successful naming of a tab, because its first three letters conforms with key `OBJ`.
+For example, `Objective` is a successful naming of a tab, because its first three letters conform with key `OBJ`.
   ```
   'L0': ['OBJ'],
   'L1': ['MIS'],